Works

 For “Friendstrument” and couple.
 The couple does not have to be “in love” but it helps.
 The “Friendstrument” is an electronic circuit that is only completed when you touch another person.
 More information is here: http://boingboing.net/2014/05/07/how-to-make-a-simple-electroni.html

 The friendstrument has to be modified so that both hands are free.
-Then the couple performs various gestures on each other which which when touching different sounds are heard.
+Then the couple performs various gestures on each other which when touching different sounds are heard via the friendstrument.
+This piece is about relationships, neglect and abuse.

 How to Cook a Munchkin (2013, revised 2015)

-A duet for voice and percussion, for my duo Rules of Play, with my wife Lisa Tolentino.
+A duet for voice, percussion and computer, for my duo Rules of Play, with my wife Lisa Tolentino.
 The piece uses excerpts from children’s recipe books, which you can imagine are absurd and imaginative, which this piece is as well.

 The piece is an avant-garde homage to the joy of children and their innate experimental nature, as well as their inspiration to musicians like us.